Enlightenment philosophy: Voltaire

 This social and legal background was criticised in works by the likes of Voltaire.
 Exiled in England between 1726 and 1729, he studied the works of John Locke and Isaac Newton, and the English monarchy.
 He became well known for his denunciation of injustices such as those against Jean Calas, Pierre-Paul Sirven, François-Jean de la Barre and Thomas Arthur, comte de Lally.

-Enlightenment philosophy saw its climax in the middle of the 18th century.

 For Voltaire, it was obvious that if the monarch can get the people to believe unreasonable things, then he can get them to do unreasonable things.
 This axiom became the basis for his criticism of Enlightenment philosophers, and led to the basis of romanticism: that constructions from pure reason created as many problems as they solved.

-According to Enlightenment philosophers philosophers, the crucial point of intellectual progress consisted of the synthesis of knowledge, enlightened by human reason, with the creation of a sovereign moral authority.
+According to Enlightenment philosophers, the crucial point of intellectual progress consisted of the synthesis of knowledge, enlightened by human reason, with the creation of a sovereign moral authority.
 A contrary point of view that developed, arguing that such a process would be swayed by social conventions, leading to a "New Truth" based on reason that was but a poor imitation of the ideal and unassailable truth.

 The Enlightenment thus tried to find a balance between the idea of a "natural" liberty (or autonomy) and the freedom from that liberty, that is to say, the recognition that the autonomy found in nature was at odds with the discipline required for pure reason.
 At the same time, with various monarchs' reforms, there was a piecemeal attempt to redefine the order of society, and the relationship between monarch and subjects.
 The idea of a natural order was equally prevalent in scientific thought, for example, in the works of the biologist Carl von Linné.